 Did you know that women are less likely than men to survive their first heart attack? …that the signs of a heart attack can be different for women than for men - especially when under the age of 55?
 Watch this funny video with some serious info…

-As part of the Go Red effort, we're wearing red and sharing 3 tips to embrace health for your heart!
+So today, we're sharing 3 tips to embrace health for your heart!

 1.Take an honest assessment

 Evaluating my habits isn't on my list of favorite things to do, but avoidance will get me nowhere!
 As women, and particularly moms, we often put the needs of everyone else before our own.
 This isn't doing us or anyone else a favor, ladies.
 So, be brave with me and let's consider AHA's list of "Life's Simple 7" steps that will positively impact our hearts.

 2. Maintain a healthy weight

 3. Engage in regular physical activity

 7. Keep blood sugar, or glucose, at healthy levels